-Although many industries have similar needs when it comes to safety and security, Sology recognizes the importance of creating customized solutions for each of its customers.
-Sology prides itself on its broad range of satisfied customers from Philadelphia to Las Vegas, ranging from private enterprise clients to large public sector agencies.
-Ask us about references from customers for your specific Industry.
+Every enterprise, utility, and agency has its own unique requirements for wireless networking.
+Although many industries have similar connectivity needs, Sology recognizes the importance of creating customized solutions for each of its customers.
+We pride ourselves on our broad range of satisfied customers, ranging from private enterprise clients to large public-sector agencies.
+Ask us about references from customers for your specific industry.

-As "critical infrastructure," utility operations must comply with the North American Electric Reliability Corp.
+Utility operations, being critical infrastructure, must comply with the North American Electric Reliability Corp.
 (NERC) Critical Infrastructure Protection (CIP) regulatory standards, which aim to maintain the reliability of the bulk electric system.
-Protection must extend not only to the critical facilities themselves but also to the IT network, where security breaches could also severely impact critical systems.
+Constant secure connectivity is essential.